-Join Aileen Ellis for an in-depth discussion in this video Forecasting estimate at completion (EAC), part of Calculating Earned Value.
+Join Aileen Ellis for an in-depth discussion in this video Forecasting estimate at completion (EAC), part of Project Management: Calculating Earned Value.

 Earned Value is a great system…to help us integrate scope, schedule and cost.…By integrating these three elements on the project,…we can get an accurate measurement…of how the project is performing…both from a schedule and a cost standpoint.…Many project managers may stop here,…but we will continue.…A real critical benefit of Earned Value management…is that we can use the current results…to predict future performance.…We will begin our focus with estimating…what the total cost of the project will be…when we finish all the work.…